-1. This Official Plan Amendment includes the modifications to the schedules to the Livable Oakville Plan as shown in Attachment 4.

-Note: The proposed Hospital District OPA proposes that a revised "Schedule K, North West" replace "Schedule K, 407 North", and that the key maps on all relevant schedules of the Livable Oakville Plan be amended to show the new boundary of "Schedule K. North West."
+- 1. This Official Plan Amendment includes the modifications to the schedules to the Livable Oakville Plan as shown in Attachment 4. - 2.
+All key maps on all relevant schedules to the Livable Oakville Plan will be amended to show the new boundary of "Schedule K, North West."